Top 10 Things To Consider When Choosing A Website Designer

 In this post, I’ll list out the top 10 things to think about when choosing a web designer (in no particular order).

 I would always recommend using a local web designer, this way you can arrange to meet in person if required to discuss design details or just get to know each other.
 A local web designer should also have a good understanding of your business service areas and how to best utilise this for your web design.

 I generally work with customers in Bournemouth, Poole, Dorset and Hampshire.
 I get to meet many of my clients and find this helps me to deliver and exceed expectations.
-Communication is key when designing a website for your business.
+Communication is key when designing a website for your new or existing business.